Share this story

 A stunning Milky Way above the Tilandi campsite.
 Photo by Pratik Mankawde.

-Do you have your own special moments of the Brahmatal trek?
-Share your photo with the story with us.
-We will publish them! (no self portrait please).
-Email latika@indiahikes.com
+Do you have any special memories of the Brahmatal trek?
+Share your story with us in the comments below.

 Sign up for our much loved Weekly Mailer